jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

           self.assertFalse(False)

-I run the test again the terminal_
+I run the test again in the terminal_

 .. code-block:: shell
   :emphasize-lines: 1